 1. Stages of Software Development Processes

 The first step for starting any software development project is to understand what exactly you are thinking when it comes to developing high-quality software.
 Once you are sure of all the initial details of what you want to build, it’s time for you to answer some relevant questions.

 Start with getting the right answers for your software project.
-The following phase of the software development life cycle is to comprehend the specific software requirements.
-Every piece of software, starting from an app, a website redesign, or new functionality or feature, must meet the expectations of the client.
+The following phase of the software development life cycle is to comprehend the project’s technical requirements.
+For every piece of software, starting from an app, or a website redesign, or a new functionality or feature, you must meet the expectations of the client.
 As you progress through the planning process and continue to fill out the standards, then start to ask questions about the project’s specifics, such as:

 - Which specific problem is this application going to solve?

 - Whether its usage will be daily or rarely?